SAP-samples/teched2025-AD168/exercises/ex2/README.md

 ## Release and Deploy the project

-After completing these steps you will have released and deployed the project...
+After completing these steps you will have to release and deploy the project.

 1. Click on Release to release a version of the template project.
    <br>![](/exercises/ex2/images/Release_Template_Project.png)